Equisetum arvense: Medicine

-In polluted conditions, it may synthesize nicotine.
-Externally it was traditionally used for chilblains and wounds.
+Craft production

 It was also once used to polish pewter and wood (gaining the name pewterwort) and to strengthen fingernails.
 It is also an abrasive.
 It was used by hurdy-gurdy players to dress the wheels of their instruments by removing resin build up.

+Horticultural and agricultural

 In horticulture and agriculture, an aqueous extract of E. arvense has been approved for use as a fungicide in the European Union and the United Kingdom (since Brexit).
-Horsetail extract can be used to control a range of important fungal pathogens on crops, including:
+Horsetail extract can be used to prevent fungal pathogens on crops including: